KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-nagios by qistoph](https://github.com/qistoph/MMM-nagios)

 1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+2. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-2. Warning: No LICENSE file.
+3. Warning: No LICENSE file.
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-NameDay by RichieCZ](https://github.com/RichieCZ/MMM-NameDay)